 The experts involved in the updated recommendations didn’t feel there was enough evidence to provide specific guidance on a time limit for sedentary behaviour or for how often this should be broken up.
 However, the revised recommendation is that 5-18 year olds and all adults should aim to minimise the amount of time spent sedentary and should break up periods of sitting with at least light physical activity.

 Increasing levels of physical activity and reducing sedentary time is associated with a lower risk of heart disease, stroke, type 2 diabetes and some cancers.
 Regular physical activity can also contribute to weight maintenance and reduction in body fat.
 The BNF Task Force report, Cardiovascular Disease: Diet, Nutrition and Emerging Risk Factors, 2nd Edition, published earlier this year, highlights that being active can reduce the risk of heart disease and stroke by up to 35 percent, and that regular activity can improve many risk factors linked to these conditions, including high blood cholesterol, blood pressure and inflammation.
 This report also highlighted that sedentary behavior is bad for health and increases risk of heart disease.
 This association between spending long periods of time sitting and an increased risk of chronic disease seems to persist even when people are physically active at other times.

 Overall, although there have been no large changes to the recommendations, there is an added focus on the importance of even very short periods of physical activity and that some is always better than none.
 UK adults should aim to be physically active for 150 minutes a week including strength exercises twice a week.
-To provide some ideas on putting the updated guidance into practice, BNF has compiled infographics with activity ideas and a practical weekly plan with examples of how to reach 150 minutes of activity a week, which can be downloaded below.

 Help us improve